bijoychandraAU/bijoychandraau.github.io/Teaching.md

 I take great pride in the professional development of my students.
 Through personalized guidance and research support, my mentees have achieved significant milestones, including:

-* **Fulbright Fellowship:** Provided primary mentorship for a student successfully awarded a Fulbright grant for international research.
+* **Fulbright Fellowship:** Provided primary mentorship for a student successfully awarded a Fulbright Fellowship to pursue a master's program for international research.
 * **Summer Internships:** Facilitated connections and technical preparation for students securing competitive internships at federal agencies and environmental consultancies.